microfocus-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

 You can stay on GitHub to follow the steps in this and further linked README files in your browser, or if you prefer to work with the downloaded files, see [these steps](appendix/Markdown_reader.md) to turn your browser into a smart markdown viewer.

-### Obtaining training materials

-All required sample videos are available from this hosted [directory](http://tech-demo.idol.swinfra.net/tutorial/).

-> Use `Save As` to avoid opening the video in your browser.

-You will be instructed what to download in the guides as needed.

 #### Validate install

 If you used the installer wizard, or the scripts without altering them, your installed software will be in: